derkork/godot-statecharts/README.md

 Godot State Charts is a plugin for Godot Engine 4 or later that allows you to use [state charts](https://statecharts.dev) in your game.
 State Charts are similar to finite state machines, but they are more powerful and avoid the state explosion problem of traditional FSMs.

+_This library is still quite new and has not seen much use yet.
+While it works reasonably well, there may still be bugs and missing features.
+Please report any issues you find._

 <!--suppress HtmlDeprecatedAttribute -->